Draw Near to the Throne of Grace with Confidence

 Now listen carefully as we close, because this is incredibly important.
 Every one of us needs help.
 We are not God.
 We have needs.
 We have weaknesses.
 We have confusion.
 We have limitations of all kinds.
 We need help.

-But every one of us has something else: we have sins.
+But every one of us has something else: sin.
 And therefore at the bottom of our hearts we know that we do not deserve the help we need.
 And so we feel trapped.
-I need help to live my life and to handle death and to cope with eternity—help with my family, my spouse, my children, my loneliness, my job, my health, my finances.
+I need help to live my life and to handle death and to cope with eternity — help with my family, my spouse, my children, my loneliness, my job, my health, my finances.
 I need help.
-But I don't deserve the help I need.
+But I don’t deserve the help I need.

 You are not trapped.
 Say no to that lie.
 We need help.
 We don’t deserve it.
 But we can have it.
 You can have it right now and forever.
 If you will receive and trust in your High Priest, Jesus the Son of God, and draw near to God through him.
 Amen.